-Fighting to Reinstate your Suspended Driver’s License
+Fighting to Reinstate your Suspended Driver’s License in Connecticut

-Drivers who face suspension after a DUI arrest in Connecticut have a specific time frame to request an administrative hearing with the DMV.
+Drivers who face DMV license suspension after a DUI arrest in Connecticut have a specific time frame to request an administrative hearing with the DMV.
 These are not criminal hearings.
 There is no judge and no prosecutor.
 A DMV Hearing Officer will preside over the matter, hear and review the evidence, and make a final decision regarding your license.
 Often a DMV Presenter will present the DMV’s case against you.

-Your Connecticut DUI Defense Attorney will present your defense to the DUI allegations.
+Your Connecticut DUI Defense Lawyer will present your defense to the DUI allegations.
 Your attorney can point out flaws in the DMV’s evidence and make legal arguments based on precedents set in previous DUI DMV cases.
-Your attorney can also subpoena and cross-examine witness – including the arresting officer.
+Your license restoration attorney can also subpoena and cross-examine witness – including the arresting officer.
 Your lawyer can also subpoena audio and video evidence from you arrest.
 You have the right to remain silent and not testify, but you may also choose to testify.
 If you do testify, you defense lawyer will question you first and prepare you for any potential cross examination by the DMV personnel.
 Your attorney can call expert witnesses to testify or present expert reports and medical records.
 At the end of the hearing, your DUI defense lawyer will make a closing argument in favor of the restoration of your Connecticut driver’s license or privilege to drive in Connecticut.

 All DMV License Restoration Hearings are recorded.
 At the conclusion of the hearing, the Hearing Officer will review the transcript of all the testimony, and review any documents or videos that were admitted into evidence.
 The Hearing Officer will not make a decision the same day as your DMV License Restoration Hearing.
 He or she will issue a written decision that will mailed to both you and your lawyer.